michaelhaenzi/git/README.md

 git
 ===

-This repository contains a git how-to guide-
+This repository contains a git how-to guide.